 Unfortunately, bacteria can survive after antibiotic treatment.
-For example, bladder infections caused by a common bacterium E. coli return in as many as 30 percent of women apparently “cured” by antibiotics.
+For example, bladder infections caused by a common bacterium E. coli returns in as many as 30 percent of women apparently "cured" by antibiotics.

 Bacteria E. coli are able to survive antibiotic treatment for bladder infections by reverting to an inactive state.
 Although, within several days of antibiotic treatment, the number of bacteria reproducing drop to zero – NOT ALL the bacteria are killed.
 For example, after treatment with:

 Even after a month of antibiotic exposure, about 10 million of the original 1 billion bacteria may remain.